PhD, University of Western Ontario, 2004

 (2010) Collections and Objections: Aboriginal Material Culture in Southern Ontario.
 Montreal: McGill-Queen’s University Press.

-(Forthcoming) "'An expansive archive…not a diminished one': The Franz Boas Documentary Edition Project."
+"'An expansive archive…not a diminished one': The Franz Boas Documentary Edition Project."
 Franz Boas as Public Intellectual: Theory, Ethnography, Activism.
 Eds.
 R. Darnell, M. Hamilton, R. Hancock, J. Smith.
-Under review at University of Nebraska Press.
+Lincoln: University of Nebraska Press, 2015.

 (2011) With K. Inwood.
 “The Aboriginal Population and the 1891 Census of Canada,” Indigenous Peoples and Demography: The Complex Relation Between Identity and Statistics.
 Ed.
 P. Axelsson and P. Sköld.
 New York: Berghahn Books.